MaliMi97/portfolio/README.md

 # Portfolio

+This portfolio contains the following Python and PostgreSQL projects.

-This is a personal Python project and PostgreSQL, where I play with cryptocurrencies.
+**crypto**:  This is a personal Python project and PostgreSQL, where I play with cryptocurrencies.
+**TASEP**: Python school project cointaining very basic models, which simulate how pedestrians walk in one dimension

+<font size="5">**crypto**</font>
 There are the following packages and jupiter notebooks in the src directory.

 **the packages:**